Sahil-4/BCSL021-assginment-solution/README.md

 3.  [main](./main.c) - Then out main file comes this is the entry point of our program the flow of program will start from here

-4. Through main.c I have provided main menu and asking user to input any option.
-This option I'm handing using switch case statement.
-If user will press 1 Case 1 will get executed and the displayGeneralInfo() function declared in utils.h and defined in utils.c will get executed.
+4. Through main.c I have provided the main menu and asked users to input any option.
+This option I'm handing using a switch case statement.
+If the user presses 1 Case 1 will get executed and the displayGeneralInfo() function declared in utils.h and defined in utils.c will get executed.

 ### Screenshots of Runtime